Transfer Your Home

 blurry.

-Notice
+Notice how

-backgrounds do not cause the image to become washed out.
-Additionally, our transfer does not use a
+not cause the image to become washed out.

-possible.
-Keep in mind that this sample
+capture as much of the original image as possible.
+Keep in mind that this sample video was

-video was compressed and reduced to
+compressed and reduced to a small

-a small picture size of 320x240 to make it internet friendly.
+picture size of 320x240 to make it internet friendly.

 Our